jonalan7/Hydra-bot/README.md

 hydraBot.initWs(
 {
   port: '8080',
+  url: '', // point a URL to receive a callback!
   pathNameToken: "token", // The path and name of the folder where the client tokens will be saved
   printQRInTerminal: true, // The QR CODE will be printed on the terminal if true
   updatesLog: true, // Logs info updates automatically in terminal